Toronto to Ottawa on a Bicycle

 probably why I didn't get very far - only to Oshawa.

-pain without a map of Oshawa, and when I finally had the brains to call
+big pain without a map of Oshawa, and when I finally had the brains

-get) but it was getting dark and I didn't feel like peddling through
+actually get) but it was getting dark and I didn't feel like

 Sunday

-so I covered a decent distance.
-Got as far as Brighton - a nice quiet
+back so I covered a decent distance.
+Got as far as Brighton - a nice

 For some reason I found that bullocks, cows, and horses are very